ralphjsmit/filament/packages/infolists/docs/02-text.md

 ## Customizing the text size

-Text columns have small font size by default, but you may change this to `TextSize::ExtraSmall`, `TextSize::Medium`, or `TextSize::Large`.
+Text entries have small font size by default, but you may change this to `TextSize::ExtraSmall`, `TextSize::Medium`, or `TextSize::Large`.

 For instance, you may make the text larger using `size(TextSize::Large)`: